2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Currency

-The Store owner may set a different currency for his Point of Sale than his overall set default currency.
+The Store owner may set a different currency for their Point of Sale than their overall set default currency.
 The store’s default currency will automatically populate this field.

 #### Description